 Closely related to the stone slips above is a set of 'midget' stone files made from synthetic ruby, actually an engineered ceramic composed of aluminum and chromium oxides.
 The particle size is specified as 10 micron.
 They are often referred to as Degussit stones.
-They are manufactured in Mannheim, Germany, and distributed through a complex business structure, ultimately imported to the USA by Gesswein.
+They are manufactured in Mannheim, Germany, and I found them at Gesswein.
 Information on the midget files and material can be found here FRIALIT-DEGUSSIT.
 The set includes a pin vise for holding the smaller sizes, and 11 different stones in various shapes and sizes (see the web link above or section from their catalog below).
 The tiny size and very fine grit makes them very useful for getting into very tight spaces for final finishing.

 'Tam-O-Shanter' or 'Water-of-Ayr' stone

 These stones are mentioned in various texts for scrubbing and polishing brass.
 They cannot be found anywhere for sale these days.
 I read that the mine (Dalmore) where the stone was sourced has closed and therefore no more cut stones are being produced.
 A fairly complete discussion can be found on Wikipedia.
 I found this one at the table of a tool dealer at the Cabin Fever Expo.
 It has obviously been waiting a while for me to find it.